AlexCharette/k8s-hard-way-iac/README.md

-# k8s-hard-way-terraform
+# k8s-hard-way-iac
-Learning K8S the hard way in GCP with Terraform
+Learning K8S the hard way in GCP using infrastructure as code tools and practices.